doyamd/EthioMart/README.md

-# EthioMart: Amharic Entity Extraction for Telegram Commerce
+# EthioMart: Building an Amharic E-commerce Data Extractor
 ## Project Summary

 EthioMart is a unified platform for e-commerce activities on Telegram in Ethiopia.
 It identifies key entities—such as products, prices, and locations—from Amharic Telegram channels.
 This repository contains a complete Amharic Named Entity Recognition (NER) system, including data extraction, model development, and business insights generation.